Chris-D-Jose-Castaneda/SWFL-Real-Estate-Analytical-Project/README.md

 📁 File Descriptions

-updated_mls_scraper.py - Implements a robust Selenium-based scraper that collects listing details—price, beds, baths, square footage, and more—from Realtor.com.
-It writes the raw output to april13_listings_raw_listings.csv for further processing.
+1) updated_mls_scraper.py - Implements a robust Selenium-based scraper that collects listing details—price, beds, baths, square footage, and more—from Realtor.com.
+It writes the raw output to april13_listings_raw_listings.csv for further processing **I renamed this to Raw_SWFL_Data** but this was the original date I extracted the data from in 2025.

-Zipcode.py - Normalizes and geocodes property addresses using Geopy’s Nominatim service, with a U.S. Census API fallback.
+2) Zipcode.py - Normalizes and geocodes property addresses using Geopy’s Nominatim service, with a U.S. Census API fallback.
 The script enriches each listing with precise latitude and longitude, saving results to Final_SWFL_With_Fallback_Coords.csv.

-Data Cleaning.ipynb - Executes the ETL pipeline: it ingests raw CSV files, sanitizes and parses text fields, engineers derived variables (e.g., ppsf, age), handles outliers, and merges economic data.
+3) Data Cleaning.ipynb - Executes the ETL pipeline: it ingests raw CSV files, sanitizes and parses text fields, engineers derived variables (e.g., ppsf, age), handles outliers, and merges economic data.
 The cleaned dataset is exported as SWFL_Data_Cleaned_Final_Version.csv.

-Economic_Parameters.ipynb - Retrieves and processes macroeconomic time series—including 30-year fixed mortgage rates (MORTGAGE30US.csv), SPY, DJIA, and county HPIs (Collier_County_Price_Index.csv, Lee_County_Price_Index.csv)—and visualizes their historical trends.
+4) Economic_Parameters.ipynb - Retrieves and processes macroeconomic time series—including 30-year fixed mortgage rates (MORTGAGE30US.csv), SPY, DJIA, and county HPIs (Collier_County_Price_Index.csv, Lee_County_Price_Index.csv)—and visualizes their historical trends.

-Modeling.ipynb - Explores predictive modeling approaches: OLS regression with interaction terms, regularized regressions (Ridge/Lasso), ARIMA forecasting, and machine learning (Random Forest, XGBoost).
+5) Modeling.ipynb - Explores predictive modeling approaches: OLS regression with interaction terms, regularized regressions (Ridge/Lasso), ARIMA forecasting, and machine learning (Random Forest, XGBoost).
 It benchmarks models using metrics like R² and RMSE and generates                          diagnostic plots.

-app.R - A R Shiny application that loads cleaned data and economic series to provide an interactive dashboard with map-based listings visualization, historical trend charts, forecast results, and an affordability calculator for users to simulate different scenarios.
+6) app.R - A R Shiny application that loads cleaned data and economic series to provide an interactive dashboard with map-based listings visualization, historical trend charts, forecast results, and an affordability calculator for users to simulate different scenarios.

-Raw_SWFL_Data.csv - Contains the initial, unprocessed data directly exported from the scraper, including all original listing fields for transparency and debugging.
+7) Raw_SWFL_Data.csv - Contains the initial, unprocessed data directly exported from the scraper, including all original listing fields for transparency and debugging.

-Final_SWFL_With_Fallback_Coords.csv - Intermediate output showing the dataset after geocoding, complete with latitude and longitude values for each listing.
+8) Final_SWFL_With_Fallback_Coords.csv - Intermediate output showing the dataset after geocoding, complete with latitude and longitude values for each listing.
 This is the output file after running the python file w/ Zipcodes.

-SWFL_Data_Cleaned_Final_Version.csv - The final, cleaned, and feature-engineered dataset used for all analyses and visualizations.
+9) SWFL_Data_Cleaned_Final_Version.csv - The final, cleaned, and feature-engineered dataset used for all analyses and visualizations.
 It includes merged economic variables, outlier treatment, and derived metrics.

 🌟 Cont'd